Arabiasalim/Healthcare-Analysis/README.md

 - top 10 and bottom 10 average charges

 ### Challenges Encountered
+- ICD code merging issue- merging ICD codes with the combined inpatient and outpatient data proved difficult due to mismatches.
+ - Resolution/ learning - careful analysis and mapping was applied, ensuring consistent and accurate merging to allow meaningful diagnosis focused visualization.
+- Time constraints-meeting the deadline for the assessment while maintaining high quality analysis and visualizationwas demanding
+ - I managed my time by breaking down the tasks into smaller milestones, prioritizing critical analysis area first and ensuring consistent progress through well defineddaily goals
 ### Recommendations
--Further analysis could be performed on patient demographics to offer deeper insights.
+- Further analysis could be performed on patient demographics to offer deeper insights.
 - Machine learning models may be explored for predictive analytics.
 - Additional data on hospital services, patient ID and  patient feedback  would enhance the analysis.